 When schools fail to protect our kids from bullying, Public Justice uses litigation to:

-- Effect systemic change within school districts through injunctive relief requiring training and education programs for school administrators, teachers, students, and others in the school community; and
+• Effect systemic change within school districts through injunctive relief requiring improved policies and procedures, as well as training and education programs for school administrators, teachers, students, and others in the school community; and

-Public Justice’s Anti-Bullying Campaign also serves as a resource for plaintiffs’ attorneys handling bullying cases:
+Public Justice’s Anti-Bullying Campaign also serves as a resource for families with children who are being bullied at school and plaintiffs’ attorneys representing bullying victims: